 When my husband and I lived on the Mexican border, our bedroom was a bit of a nightmare (for me), featuring a computer and monitor screens for security cameras, among many other glowing devices.
 I set up a standing room divider screen and went around with black tape covering up the annoying little signal lights on the smoke detector, TV, air conditioner remote, security radio, alarm system, etc., etc.

 To read in bed without bothering my husband, I used a small headlamp with a red bulb.
-A dimmed Kindle Paperwhite or similar night-friendly e-reader would also have well.
-Later I switched to audiobooks with earbuds and a sleep timer setting: yes, lumpy ears 😝but no issue with light.
+A dimmed Kindle Paperwhite or similar night-friendly e-reader would also work well.
+Later I switched to audiobooks with earbuds and a sleep timer setting: yes, lumpy ears but no issue with light.

 TV in the bedroom?
 Maybe, if we watch calm, uplifting programs and then shift to a paper book or audio an hour before we want to fall asleep, to avoid the blue light which interferes with our natural melatonin production.
 (The same goes for our phones of course!)
 And it’s important to think about what we are “feeding” our minds before trying to sleep.
 Disturbing news, movies or social media posts put us in fight-or-flight mode rather than easing us into rest, and they can even color our dreams as our brains struggle to make sense of their content.

 In Brussels, my husband lived in an apartment near a hospital, with nighttime traffic noise and frequent sirens.
 He was amazed at how much better he slept in our house in Virginia, which is still not a perfect haven (we can hear the nearby highway and Metro train as well as noisy air conditioning compressors in summer).